mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 ![New Azure Storage](./resources/assets/create-blob-storage.PNG)

 Once you click it, you'll be presented with the fields above to fill out.

-Choose your storage account name (lowercase letters and numbers), set _Account kind_ to _Blob storage_, _Replication_ to _Locally-Redundant storage (LRS)_ (this is just to save money), use the same Resource Group as above, and set _Location_ to _West US_.
+- Choose your storage account name (lowercase letters and numbers),
+- set _Account kind_ to _Blob storage_,
+- set _Replication_ to _Locally-Redundant storage (LRS)_ (this is just to save money),
+- use the same Resource Group as above, and
+- set _Location_ to _West US_.
 (The list of Azure services that are available in each region is at [https://azure.microsoft.com/en-us/regions/services/](https://azure.microsoft.com/en-us/regions/services/)). _Pin to dashboard_ so that you can easily find it.

 Now that you have an Azure Storage account, let's grab the _Connection String_ and add it to your _TestCLI_ and _TestApp_ `settings.json`.